avuserow/perl6-audio-taglib-simple/README.md

 Returns the year associated with the song as an integer (e.g. 2004) or 0 if not present.

+## track

+Returns the track number of this song as an integer (e.g. 12) or 0 if not present.

 ## length

 Returns the length of the file as a Duration.
 TagLib provides it as an integer.